Bundesautobahn 99: History

 Due to the Second World War, the construction was begun only in places, the clearest evidence of the construction activity at that time is the Allach-Untermenzinger route clearly visible on aerial photographs, together with remains of the route for the cross with the BAB 8; a never-used bridge at the site was demolished in the mid-1990s.
 Furthermore, there are cleared forest sections north of the Hasenbergl.

 After the war, first the section between the cross Munich north and the cross Munich south (old designation: cross Brunnthal) was built in the 1970s.
 The A 8 Munich-Stuttgart was provisionally connected via the federal highway 471 to the A 9.
 Until then, the long-distance traffic had to drive through the urban area of Munich.
-Like the fictional state of expressways, they were only recently built after 1993, after the German reunification.

 The junction München-Fröttmaning-Nord was subsequently built to accommodate the additional traffic of the Allianz Arena from and to Stuttgart.
 It is only designed as a half connection point.
 The exit Aschheim / Ismaning was also subsequently - a few years after completion of the section between A 9 (Munich-Nuremberg) and A 8 (Munich-Salzburg) - built to relieve the community Aschheim from through traffic.
 However, this has only partially succeeded.

 A ring closure in the south of the A 96 to the A 95 and further to the cross Munich-South (or to the A 995 at Unterhaching) was added in 2003 by the federal government in the Federal Transport Infrastructure as a project in further demand with high ecological risk.
 In October 2004, a deletion of the project from the Federal Transport Infrastructure Plan was decided.
 Nevertheless, in May 2006, a feasibility study was commissioned.
 Their estimated costs of around half a million euros were shared by the Federation and the Free State of Bavaria.

 On 18 February 2006 a continuation from Munich-Lochhausen to the Germering-Nord junction was put into operation with a ceremony, and opened to public traffic from 19 February 2006, after another section to the A96 at the interchange München-Südwest already went into operation at the end of November 2005.
 This is where the A 99 ends today.